PrakharDemo/C-Programs/UsingProcedures/Readme.txt

-This directory stores the programs written earlier (Simple Programs), restructured, by using Procedures.
+This directory stores the programs written earlier (Simple Programs), restructured, by using Method calls (or Procedures).